Infrastructure Access Management

 Key Features

-• Session recording and audit logging
+• Session recording and replay

 • Just-in-time access requests and approvals

-• Session recording and audit
+• Session recording with full query and command capture

 Sources & References

-3. HashiCorp Boundary — Official Website[Vendor]
+3. HashiCorp Boundary (Official Site)[Vendor]

 Infrastructure Access Management FAQ